syluor/NeoTavern-Frontend-Chinese/README.md

 **Features compared to the SillyTavern:**

 - New UI.
 See [screenshots](https://imgur.com/a/puRlyQO)
-- There is no Chat/Text Completion seperation.
+- There is no Chat/Text Completion separation.
-- There is single prompt manager.
+- There is a single prompt manager.
 - All chats are group chats.
-Add/remove member anytime.
+Add/remove a member anytime.
 - Assigning multiple lorebooks per persona/chat.
 - Assigning a connection profile per chat.